-The importance of seasonal cleansing can't be overstated according to Ayurveda.
-Even if we're observing a mostly healthy lifestyle and diet, still, our bodies and minds accumulate a certain excess that becomes toxic to the body.
-And then there are those of us who aren't living the best habits or eating as well as we would like.
-For all of us, seasonal maintenance through gentle cleansing is one way to support the body in doing the release and repair needed to rid the body of this excess and get us back on track.
-The intentional time we set aside around our normal work activities allows us to simplify our lives, rest our mind and senses and rejuvenate our bodies.
+Seasonal cleansing is a core component of Ayurveda.
+Even if we're observing a mostly healthy lifestyle and diet, our bodies and minds accumulate a certain excess over the weeks and months that becomes toxic to the body over time.
+And then there are those of us who aren't living the best habits or eating as well as we would like to be.
+For all of us, seasonal maintenance through gentle cleansing is one way to support the body in doing the release and repair needed to rid us of accumulated toxicity and get us back on track.
 This allows us to halt and even reverse some of the negative effects of aging.

 Good at the beginning.
 Good in the middle.
 Good in the end.